See how history inspiring fashion

 Also a lot of movies were shot here, one of my teen period likelihood romantic comedies Roman Holiday (1953), Audrey Hepburn eating gelato on the step, this scene made the Spanish Steps famous to American audience.
 In recent years Woody Allen’s To Rome with Love, Hayley and Michelangelo Santoli met on the Spanish Steps at the beginning scene.
 From time to time, fashion shows are also held here, you can continually to see how designers are inspired by Rome’s history. we arrived about 8:30, you can start feeling the crowd is coming, but still good enough to get some good shots there.
 Not going to hide, I did feel the fashion mode was on while shooting on the steps, hehe 😛

 Nowadays Piazza di Spagna is the most luxurious place to go, all of the famous high-end designer brands open shops in this neighborhood: Valentino, Gucci, Prada, Ermenegildo Zegna…etc, everything you want.
-Although, I was not in the mood for shopping, a nice breakfast fueled us up with energy for the coming up adventures. we walk around into the small alley (even in the alley you can see lots of beautiful boutiques) and we end up in a very nice coffee shop- La Buvette, which provides really authentic local foods (I will write a whole post about recommended restaurants in Rome later), we seated at an outdoor table, got a truly outdoor fashion show of people watching, it is said they are elites lives in this neighborhood, we totally believe it, every woman even just walk a dog or buying grocery, was dressed up like out of a fashion magazine!
+Although, I was not in the mood for shopping, a nice breakfast fueled us up with energy for the coming up adventures. we walk around into the small alley (even in the alley you can see lots of beautiful boutiques) and we end up in a very nice coffee shop- La Buvette, which provides really authentic local foods (I wrote a whole post about recommended restaurants in Rome later), we seated at an outdoor table, got a truly outdoor fashion show of people watching, it is said they are elites lives in this neighborhood, we totally believe it, every woman even just walk a dog or buying grocery, was dressed up like out of a fashion magazine!

 After the breakfast + street fashion show, on the way to get a taxi, we pass by one of the five ugliest fountains of Rome- Babuino (The Baboon), the talking fountain. hence, the street also name after this fountain-Via del Babuino.